 The National Mango Board (the Board) was established on November 3, 2004 and is authorized by the Commodity Promotion Research and Information Act (the Act) of 1996 (Public Law 104-127) and is considered an instrumentality of the United States Department of Agriculture (USDA), which conducts the administrative oversight of its activities.
-The Mango Order of the Commodity Promotion, Research and Information Act of 1996 (the Order) is authorized under the Act and outlines the Board's structure and rules of conduct.
-The Board's mission is to increase demand for mangos through promotion, research and education.
+The Mango Order of the Commodity Promotion, Research, and Information Act of 1996 (the Order) is authorized under the Act and outlines the Board's structure and rules of conduct.
+The Board's mission is to increase demand for mangos through promotion, research, and education.

-The Board is composed of ten importers, one first handler, two domestic producers in the United States, seven foreign producers of mangos and one foreign processor of frozen mango.
+The Board is composed of eight importers, one first handler, two domestic producers in the United States, and seven foreign producers of mangos.
 The rules and regulations the Board follows provide for assessments to be derived from all handled and imported fresh and frozen mangos into the United States.